peteroupc/peteroupc.github.io/random.md

 [**Peter Occil**](mailto:poccil14@gmail.com)

-Most apps that use random numbers care about either unpredictability, high quality, or repeatability.
-This article explains the three kinds of RNGs and gives recommendations on each kind.
+Most apps that use randomly generated or pseudorandom numbers care about either unpredictability, high quality, or repeatability.
+This article gives recommendations on choosing the right kind of random number generator (RNG) or pseudorandom number generator (PRNG) for the application.

 <a id=Introduction></a>
 ## Introduction